AndyLandy/MakeMP3/README.txt

 MakeMP3 takes one or more cue sheets on the command line and parses them to create ffmpeg and lame command lines to produce MP3s.
 It works with full-disc images or track-by-track rips.
-The audio can be either WAV files or any other lossless codec supported by ffmpeg, so should work with FLAC, WavPack, etc..
+The audio can be either WAV or any other lossless codec supported by ffmpeg including FLAC and WavPack.

 The metadata of the output MP3 files is *always* based on the cue sheet; any metadata in the audio files is ignored.
 Please see the section on